cepthomas/SbotRender/README.md

 The primary purpose is for wysiwyg printing in full color: first render to html, then print from the browser.

-Built for ST4 on Windows and Linux.
+Built for ST4 on Windows and Linux (lightly tested).

 ## Features